FrancisBanville/ms_interpreting_probabilities/README.md

 interactions take place over time, ranging from short-term fluctuations of interactions to long-term trends.
-As local networks of probabilistic interactions may explicitly account for the spatiotemporal variability of interactions (as shown in Box 1), they offer a distinct approach to investigating the scaling of network structure with space and time, in contrast to networks of binary and quantitative interactions, by making the stochasticity of interactions the focal point of the modeling process.
+As local networks of probabilistic interactions may explicitly account for the spatiotemporal variability of interactions, they offer a distinct approach to investigating the scaling of network structure with space and time, in contrast to networks of binary and quantitative interactions, by making the stochasticity of interactions the focal point of the modeling process.

 Local networks and metawebs exhibit distinct relationships with spatial and temporal scales.
 On one hand, metawebs of probabilistic interactions,